Son Byong-hi: Russo-Japanese War

-On November 17, 1905, Japan forced the signing of the Japan–Korea Treaty of 1905, also known as the Eulsa Treaty, that made Korea a Japanese protectorate.
+On 17 November 1905, Japan forced the signing of the Japan–Korea Treaty of 1905, also known as the Eulsa Treaty, that made Korea a Japanese protectorate.
 Its legality has been disputed.
-According to Carl Young “[Uiam’s] policy had been alliance with Japan not Japanese control over Korean affairs.
-[He] probably felt betrayed and from this time on he began to increasingly distance himself from them.”
+According to Carl Young "[Son's] policy had been alliance with Japan not Japanese control over Korean affairs.
+[He] probably felt betrayed and from this time on he began to increasingly distance himself from them."

-In order to regain his leadership roll and to distance Donghak from the Ilchinhoe and its Japanese connection, Uiam renamed it Cheondogyo (Religion of the Heavenly Way) on December 1, 1905.
+In order to regain his leadership roll and to distance Donghak from the Ilchinhoe and its Japanese connection, Son renamed it Cheondogyo (Religion of the Heavenly Way) on 1 December 1905.
 The new name emphasized its religious status and de-emphasized its previous political activism.
-That shift qualified it for legal protection under Japan’s freedom of religion policy.
+That shift qualified it for legal protection under Japan's freedom of religion policy.
 However, he was not in a position to simply break away from Yi and his followers at that point.
-Many of Yi’s followers were Donghak leaders and an outright break would have likely led them to defect.
+Many of Yi's followers were Donghak leaders and an outright break would have likely led them to defect.
 When the Cheondogyo constitution was announced in February 1906, Yi was given a leadership position in its central headquarters.

-In January 1906, Uiam returned to Korea to personally supervise Cheondogyo.
+In January 1906, Son returned to Korea to personally supervise Cheondogyo.
 He arrived in Pusan where he was greeted by 40,000 followers.
 In Seoul, he was greeted by 80,000 followers.
 Once in Korea, he reorganized the Cheondogyo administrative structure.
 The constitution or charter was proclaimed as binding in February.
 This 41-page document is referred to as the Cheondogyo Daeheon (Ch'ŏndogyo Taehŏn, Charter of the Heavenly Way Religion).
 Carl Young summarized the governance and responsibilities contained in the charter in an organizational chart.
-At the top was the Taedoju (Leader of the Great Way), the position filled by Uiam.
-The office of Administration and Doctrine was presided over by Kim Yon-guk, one of the previous members of Haewol’s Samam and who had been released from prison by that time.
+At the top was the Taedoju (Leader of the Great Way), the position filled by Son.
+The office of Administration and Doctrine was presided over by Kim Yon-guk, one of the previous members of Haewol's Samam and who had been released from prison by that time.
 Yi Yong-gu was assigned a position in the four-member Bureau of Advisors.
 The charter specified that the headquarters would be in Seoul, which placed it closer to the national center of power.
-As noted by George Kallander: "Under [Uiam’s] leadership, church leaders no longer hid deep in the mountains or at Buddhist temples, creating problems for the state or alarming the foreign community or governments.
+As noted by George Kallander: "Under [Son's] leadership, church leaders no longer hid deep in the mountains or at Buddhist temples, creating problems for the state or alarming the foreign community or governments.
 Instead, they were drawn into the social and political fold."